Climate of New York (state): Winter snowfall

 Snowfall in New York State also significantly varies by region.
 Lake-effect snow takes place in Western New York and the Adirondacks with Lake Ontario and Lake Erie.
 Lake-effect snow is very localized and areas may see feet of snow while others see only an inch or none at all.
-The Adirondacks see the most snowfall because of lake-effect snowfall and higher elevations which see between 100–200 inches per year and some may see more than 200 inches per year, especially western parts of the Adirondacks.
+The Adirondacks see the most snowfall because of lake-effect snowfall and higher elevations which see between 100 and 200 inches per year and some may see more than 200 inches per year, especially western parts of the Adirondacks.

-Western and Central New York see between 75–150 inches per year depending on your location and where the bands hit.
-The Catskills see an average snowfall, between 25–50 inches and most of it is from nor-easters which are almost always snow.
-New York City, Long Island, and the Hudson Valley see the least amount of snowfall because they see warmer temperatures from the warmer ocean temperatures and the nor-easters there are mixed with rain, between 10–25 inches.
+Western and Central New York see between 75 and 150 inches per year depending on your location and where the bands hit.
+The Catskills see an average snowfall, between 25 and 50 inches and most of it is from nor-easters which are almost always snow.
+New York City, Long Island, and the Hudson Valley see the least amount of snowfall because they see warmer temperatures from the warmer ocean temperatures and the nor-easters there are mixed with rain, between 10 and 25 inches.